International S series: First generation (S series; 1978–1989)

 Following the discontinuation of the IHC pickup-truck line in 1975, the S series was designed with a model-specific cab, replacing the pickup-truck cab used for the Loadstar (designed for the 1957 A series).
 More vertically oriented than its predecessor, the design was much wider, as well.
 To lower maintenance costs, all windows in the cab were designed with flat glass, including the windshield.
 Similar in style to the tilting hood introduced for the Loadstar in 1972, all S-series trucks were given a tilting fiberglass hood.

 The S series was produced throughout the 1980s, largely unmodified, and 1987 marked several changes to the S-series trucks.
 To reflect the corporate transition of the company from International Harvester to Navistar International, S-series trucks received changes in their badging (alongside all International vehicles).
-On the grille, the word "International" across the top of the grille was replaced by a red Navistar "diamond" logo alongside "International" in red at the bottom left of the grille.
+On the grille, the word "International" across the top of the grille was replaced by a red Navistar "diamond" logo alongside "International" in red at the bottom right of the grille.
 Inside, the IHC "tractor" logo on the steering wheel was replaced by a Navistar diamond logo.
 In a major shift, for 1987, International became the first truck manufacturer to produce a medium-duty product line powered exclusively by diesel engines.